Tamschi/mdBook-Ayu-for-GitHub/CONTRIBUTING.md

   If you do something custom that's tricky, a link to an explanation of the technique would be nice.
 I'll just ask if this becomes an issue, though.

-* If you use macros, put them nearby.

-    I normally place one-off macros directly above the item I need them for.

 ### Meta data

 Please add yourself to each copyright holders list of [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) when contributing, or alternatively include a note in your pull request that you intentionally didn't do so.

 Nicknames and entries without email addresses are fine, too.

-For substantial contributions (basically anything more than typo or grammar fixes), feel free to add yourself to the `authors` list in `Cargo.toml`.
+For substantial contributions (basically anything more than typo or grammar fixes), feel free to add yourself to the authors list in the user style.
 This explicitly includes documentation changes, testing and bug fixes that just happen to be not much code.